Songsuradet rebellion: Aftermath

 Songsuradet, having escaped to Cambodia, lived the rest of his life in abject poverty, making a living by selling confectionery in the streets of Phnom Penh.
 He died in 1944.
 Many of the other suspects who were imprisoned by Phibun were eventually pardoned by Khuang Abhaiwongse when he became prime minister in 1944.

 The rebellion was in effect Phibun's own version of the Night of the Long Knives.
 By 1938 he had consolidated his power to such an extent that he had become virtual dictator of the country, changing its name from "Siam" to "Thailand" in June 1938.
 He was able to accomplish this using brutal tactics and the absence of any credible opposition.
 King Prajadhipok had by then been succeeded by Ananda Mahidol, who was only 13 years old and studying in Switzerland.
 The tribunal which Phibun had set up to try the suspects was packed with judges appointed by him and his government.
 There were no lawyers present and no witnesses were called.
 Historians agree today that the men executed were mostly innocent and were not a part of a plot to kill Phibun or overthrow his government.
 Phibun was eventually removed in 1944.
-Four years later he returned and served as prime minister from 1948–1957.
+Four years later he returned and served as prime minister from 1948 to 1957.
 He died in 1964.

 Payap Rojanavipat, one writer was arrested and imprisoned for this rebellion called the period of this event "Black Age" and he recorded his incarceration and witnessed the execution in the book of the same title.